gamegam/WorldGuard/README.md

 # Commands

-** /rg pos
-Set the zone.
-Click on the first point and block on the second point
+** /rg pos Set the zone Click on the first point and block on the second point **

 -